wms/li3_ruckusing_migrations/README.md

         /path/to/li3_app$ li3 migration db:migrate

-  The above will run using the connection set as the DEFAULT_ENV.
+  The above will run using the connection set by DEFAULT_ENV.
 To run the migration using a different app connection, specify ``ENV``:

         /path/to/li3_app$ li3 migration db:migrate ENV=your-connection